bmxp/shngadmin/Install_Environment.md

 # Build a distribution of shngadmin

-``NODE_OPTIONS="--trace-deprecation" ng build --configuration production --aot --base-href /admin/``
+``NODE_OPTIONS="--trace-deprecation --trace-warnings" ng build --configuration production --aot --base-href /admin/``

 To be used with SmartHomeNG, shngadmin needs to be included in the **static** folder of the module **admin** copy the contents of the newly created ``dist`` folder to the **static** folder of module **admin**